 Can Thoughts Occur Without Language?

+This article is a discussion of what goes on in the mind of a language-less person.
 I studied many books about language-less children and adults while researching to find a definite answer to the question: Can thoughts occur without language?

 I found convincing answers among the Deaf community with the help of a book by Susan Schaller, a teacher of American Sign Language (ASL).
 Her book, "A Man Without Words,” is about the language development of Ildefonso, an Indian Mexican who was born deaf.1